Best AI Robo-Advisor Alternatives for Small Accounts in 2026

 Once you know your situation, a few practical filters narrow it the rest of the way:

-- What is the minimum to start?
+• What is the minimum to start?
 A high one is a hard wall.
-Favor no-minimum or low-minimum options while your balance is small.
+Favor no-minimum options (Cleo, Acorns, Fidelity Go) while your balance is small.
 With Walnut, the minimum is whatever your broker requires, not Walnut itself.

-- Is the fee flat or percentage-based?
-A flat monthly fee is a heavy percentage drag on a tiny balance; a percentage fee (the robo benchmark is roughly 0.25 percent a year) scales with what you hold.
+• Is the fee flat, a percentage, or waived?
+A flat monthly fee is a heavy percentage drag on a tiny balance; a percentage fee (the robo benchmark is roughly 0.25 percent a year) scales with what you hold; and some tools (Fidelity Go, Walnut’s free tier) charge nothing at the small end.
 Compare honestly against your actual balance.

 The bottom line

-For a small account, the barrier to start matters more than the brand.
-The lowest-barrier options come first: Cleo to free up cash, Acorns and SoFi to automate investing from spare change with no or low minimums.
-Betterment is the classic hands-off robo, with a percentage fee that scales with your balance.
-Walnut is a free AI assistant you chat with on the broker you already own, framing each holding against the S&P 500 and turning research into baskets you approve, with the minimum set by your broker rather than by Walnut.
-Magnifi helps you find low-cost funds to act on yourself.
+For a small account, the barrier to start and the shape of the fee matter more than the brand.
+The lowest-barrier options come first: Cleo to free up cash, Acorns and SoFi to automate investing from spare change with no or low minimums, and Fidelity Go as a no-minimum robo that waives its fee while the balance is small, which makes it the standout hands-off pick for a tiny balance.
+Walnut is a free AI assistant you chat with on the broker you already own, framing each holding against the S&P 500 and turning research into portfolios you approve, with the minimum set by your broker rather than by Walnut.
+Betterment is the classic goal-based robo, and Magnifi helps you find low-cost funds to act on yourself.
 Match the tool to your situation, watch fee drag closely, and favor fractional shares.
 Walnut is not an investment adviser.

-For the wider field, see the AI robo-advisor alternatives roundup, the free AI robo-advisor alternatives, or the best free AI investing apps.
+For the wider field, see the AI robo-advisor alternatives roundup, the free AI robo-advisor alternatives, or, if cost is your main lens, the low-cost AI robo-advisor alternatives.

 FAQ